 Each year NRXC holds a cross-country camp during the summer.
 We have held this in various locations.
-This year's camp will be at Hull Valley Camp near Preston, Idaho, from the week of August 7 - August 10, 2024.
+This year's camp will be at Camp Lomondi in Ogden Valley, from the week of July 23 - July 26, 2025.
 More detail will be released as the time for camp approaches.
-We will need a number of parent volunteers in order to have a successful camp.
+We will need several parent volunteers to have a successful camp.
 Parents who have volunteered at camp in the past have almost uniformly had a great experience.
 These are great kids who are fun to be around.
 We believe that camp is a vital team building experience and are willing to work hard so that we can keep the tradition of a summer camp going.
-We're sorry for the last-week-of-summer scheduling, but it is the reality of being last on the priority list for scheduling of group camps with facilities.
+We're sorry for the late-in-the-summer scheduling, but it is the reality of being last on the priority list for scheduling of group camps with facilities.